openvinotoolkit/datumaro/docs/source/docs/explanation/concept.rst

-Glossary
+Concepts
 ########

 Basic concepts
 --------------

 - Dataset - A collection of dataset items, which consist of media and associated annotations.
 - Dataset item - A basic single element of the dataset.
-Also known as "sample", "entry".
-In different datasets it can be an image, a video frame, a whole video, a 3d point cloud etc. Typically, has corresponding annotations.
+Also known as `sample`, `entry`.
+  In different datasets it can be an image, a video frame, a whole video, a 3d point cloud etc.
+  Typically, has corresponding annotations.
 - Datumaro project - A combination of multiple datasets, plugins, models and metadata.

 Project versioning concepts
 ---------------------------